 While we do have a small number who are, and welcome more, we are mainly a dedicated group of amateurs who want to add light and joy to our own lives and those of the community around us.

 Do I need to be able to read music?

 Not all of us do.
 Those-who-don’t listen carefully to those-who-do in order to learn their parts and blend in.
+You MUST be able to match pitch.
 Ability to sing with your section in harmony with other sections is very important.

 What help will I have in learning my music?

 During our first month of rehearsals, we concentrate on about one-fourth of our music each week so that there's plenty of time for things to "sink in."
 Also for our first month, our first hour is spent in "sectionals," time for the high and low voices to work on their music parts separately.
 The second hour is for all voices to sing together and work on the parts of each song that are not sounding confident.
 During our second month, we focus on strengthening problem spots and polishing for our performance.